jaccomoc/jactl/docs/docs/integration-guide/adding-new-functions.md

 For `base64Decode()` the method exists only on String objects, so we use `JactlType.STRING` to specify the Jactl type for Strings.

-The types that can be used here are:
+The existing built-in types that can be used here are:

 | Type               | Description                                        | Java Type to Use |
 |:-------------------|:---------------------------------------------------|:-----------------|